vjreddy2001/Financial-Planning-for-Credit-Unions/README.md

 3. Used the `df_savings` DataFrame to plot a pie chart to visualize the composition of personal savings.

-4. Useing `if` conditional statements I validated, if the current savings are enough for an emergency fund.
+4. Using `if` conditional statements I validated, if the current savings are enough for an emergency fund.
 An ideal emergency fund should be equal to three times your monthly income.

     * If total savings are greater than the emergency fund, display a message congratulating the person for having enough money in this fund.